Sanjeev Kumar: Career

-He has done many regional films in different languages including Marathi, Punjabi, Tamil, Telugu, Sindhi and his mother tongue Gujarati.
-In 1980, he starred in the Punjabi movie Fauji Chacha.He made guest appearances in two Tamil films, Bharata Vilas and Uyarndhavargal (a remake of Koshish).
+He did many regional films in different languages including Marathi, Punjabi, Tamil, Telugu, Sindhi and his mother land Gujarati.
+In 1980, he starred in the Punjabi movie Fauji Chacha.
+He also made guest appearances in two Tamil films, Bharata Vilas and Uyarndhavargal (a remake of Koshish).

 Personal life

 Kumar remained single all his life.
-He had proposed to Hema Malini in 1973 and they remained in touch even after he suffered his first heart attack in 1976.
-Sulakshana Pandit later recounted having been in love with him and having had proposed marriage to him which he politely declined.
-It is speculated as a result of this rejection, Sulakshana Pandit chose to remain unmarried.
+He had proposed to Hema Malini in 1973 and they remained in touch thereafter.
+Sulakshana Pandit later recounted having been in love with him and having proposed marriage to him which he politely declined due to the fact no one in his family crossed age of 46 ever.
+It is speculated as a result of this rejection, Pandit chose to remain unmarried.

-Health Problems and Death
+Health problems and death

-After his first heart attack, he underwent a bypass in the US.
-However, on 6 November 1985, at the age of 47, he suffered a massive heart attack, which resulted in his death.
+After his first heart attack, he underwent a bypass surgery in the U.S. However, on 6 November 1985, at the age of 47, he suffered a massive heart attack, which resulted in his death.
 His younger brother Nikul died before him, while his other brother Kishore died six months later.
-Although he was an actor who had played many elderly roles, he died before he reached 50 years of age.

-More than ten movies starring Sanjeev Kumar were released after his death, with the last one, Professor Ki Padosan, released in 1993.
-At the time of his death, only about three-fourths of this movie was complete, and it was eventually decided to alter the story line in the second half to explain the absence of Kumar's character.
+More than ten of Kumar's films were released after his death with the last one, Professor Ki Padosan, released in December 1993.
+At the time of his death, only 75% of the film was complete and it was eventually decided to alter the storyline in the second half to explain the absence of Kumar's character.

+Artistry and legacy

+Kumar is regarded as one the greatest actors in Indian cinema.
+He was known for his diverse roles, charm, elegance and ability to bring authenticity and depth to a wide range.
+He did not mind playing roles that were non-glamorous, such as characters well beyond his age.
+In 2022, Kumar was placed in Outlook India's "75 Best Bollywood Actors" list.